-- The portfolio includes securities issued by companies in the energy, industrials, materials, real estate and utilities sectors.
+- The portfolio includes securities issued by companies in the energy, industrials, materials, real estate, telecommunication services and utilities sectors.
 Negative developments in these sectors may affect the value of your investment more than would be the case in a more diversified investment.
 General risks of companies in the energy sector include volatile fluctuations in price and supply of energy fuels can be impacted by international politics, depletion, rising interest rates, exploration activities, weather and natural disasters, costs related to environmental damage and laws and regulations of various governments.
 General risks of companies in the industrials sector include the general state of the economy, intense competition, consolidation, domestic and international politics, excess capacity and consumer spending trends.
 General risks of companies in the materials sector include the volatility of commodity prices, exchange rates, import controls, worldwide competition, depletion of resources, and mandated expenditures for safety and pollution control devices.
 General risks of companies in the real estate sector include declines in real estate values, increased competition for tenants, oversupply of properties for sale, changing demographics, changes in interest rates and tax rates, liability for environmental hazards and changing government regulations.
+General risks of companies in the telecommunication services sector include the impacts of existing and changing government regulations, intense competitive pressures and rapid technological advances.
 General risks of companies in the utilities sector include changes in fuel and other commodity prices, the impacts of existing and changing government regulations and the general state of the economy. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.